juicedata/juicefs-csi-driver/examples/static-provisioning-mount-resources/README.md

 The CSI driver support to set resource limits/requests of mount pod.

-Patch the persistent volume spec with `csi/volumeAttributes`.
+Patch the PersistentVolume spec with `csi/volumeAttributes`.

 ```yaml
 apiVersion: v1